-The universities offer a variety of study options at all levels, including bachelor's, doctorate and master's degrees.
+Switzerland's universities offer a variety of course options at all levels, including bachelor's, doctorate and master's degrees.
 Because courses are offered in a variety of languages, Swiss universities welcome about 25 % of students from around the world each year.
 Some of the universities even made it to the Times Higher Education World University Rankings 2021.
 Switzerland has twelve universities, ten of which are cantonal universities and two of which are federal technical colleges.

 The language of the courses depends largely on the focus and the university.
 Some offer bilingual programmes while others are in English.
 At the ETH in Zurich, some are first in German and later, in the second year, in English.
 Since Bachelor's programmes are in the official language of the region, courses are held in German, Italian or French, depending on the canton.